 During the next moments, a third IED detonated, seriously injuring another Marine who was trying to assist Sgt Martinez.
 Airlifted to a local military hospital, Gabriel was next transported to Landstuhl, Germany before making his way to Bethesda National Medical Center in Maryland, and eventually Balboa Naval Medical Center in San Diego.

-Sgt Martinez enjoys spending time with his wife Kayla have two daughters, Madelynn and Macie, and a son, Pearson.
+Now medically retired, Gabriel and his wife Kayla have two daughters, Madelynn and Macie, and a son, Pearson.
 Gabriel enjoys outdoor recreation and many sports including hand-cycling and biking.
 He also participates in marathons and triathlons.
 Pursuing a degree to become a prosthetist, Gabriel would like to work with amputees to help them regain their mobility and independence.

 Sgt Martinez would like to thank all of the donors and volunteers who made his specially adapted home from Homes For Our Troops a reality.
 “Having a specially adapted home lifts the burden of worry and discomfort by bringing safety and convenience to my daily life and helps me feel at home.
 The support and hard work of so many people so generously offering their time and donations is a comfort and a blessing, letting us know that others truly care.“